Japan TEFL Internship

 Nagoya

-Often overlooked, due to the popularity of nearby Tokyo and Osaka, Nagoya is definitely a hidden gem!
-It’s a really friendly place, with amazing shopping facilities and beautiful museums, temples, and castles to explore.
-Despite its industrial reputation, as it’s the birthplace of Toyota cars, you’ll also find a number of lovely parks to relax in and it’s a great base for exploring the Japanese Alps, so nature is never far away!
+Often overlooked due to the popularity of nearby Tokyo and Osaka, Nagoya is a genuine hidden gem.
+It’s a friendly city with great shopping, impressive museums, temples, and castles to explore.
+Despite its industrial reputation as the birthplace of Toyota, you’ll also find leafy parks and easy access to the Japanese Alps, so nature is always within reach.

 Osaka